IgnisDa/developrs/packages/esteem/README.md

   # This script writes to /usr/local/bin/, you can change this via the `--bin-dir` flag
   RUN curl https://raw.githubusercontent.com/IgnisDa/developrs/main/packages/esteem/install.sh | sudo sh -s -- --yes
   ```

+## Miscellaneous

+Esteem separates dependencies by project scope (`project` or `workspace`) and requirement scope
+(`required` or `development`).

+### Project scopes

+The project in which a dependency is to be installed.
+If it is a project dependency, it is
+well.. exactly that: a project dependency.
+A workspace dependency can be treated as a
+global dependency.
+It will always be a part of the final `package.json`.

+### Requirement scopes

+Think of `required` and `development` scopes as analogous to `dependencies` and
+`devDependencies` in npm projects.

 ## Usage